ChrisWoodgate/chriswoodgate.github.io/_pages/hobbies.md

 </figure>

 <h2>Bell Ringing</h2>
 I enjoy the (rather old-fashioned) English tradition of [change-ringing](https://en.wikipedia.org/wiki/Change_ringing).
-I learnt to ring at, and was formerly Steeple Keeper and Deputy Tower Captain for, [All Saints Church, Leamington Spa](https://dove.cccbr.org.uk/tower/15929), which houses a 13 cwt ring of eight bells.
+I learnt to ring at, and was formerly Steeple Keeper and Deputy Tower Captain for, [All Saints Church, Royal Leamington Spa](https://dove.cccbr.org.uk/tower/15929), which houses a 13 cwt ring of eight bells.
 My 'home' tower is currently [All Saints Church, Long Ashton](https://dove.cccbr.org.uk/tower/10965), which has the somewhat dubious honour of containing the 11th heaviest ring of eight bells in the world.
 I am a full member of the [Association of Ringing Teachers (ART)](https://bellringing.org).
 A few performances can be found [on BellBoard](https://bellboard.uk/search.php?ringer=Christopher+Woodgate).

 <figure style="width: 300px" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/all_saints_leamington.jpg" alt="All Saints Church, Royal Leamington Spa">